Toms15/nikis/wp-content/plugins/widget-shortcode/readme.txt

 2. The shortcode generator in TinyMCE editor

 == Changelog ==

+= 0.3.3 =
+* Additional CSS classes to the widget wrapper

 = 0.3.2 =
 * Fix bug with getting correct widget instance.
 Thanks @frankieandshadow!